By Tenisha Renee Miller

 SUN ENTERTAINMENT EDITOR

 What up doe!
-Da Rumor Mill is turned up and ready to transition in the New Year.
+Da Rumor Mill is turned up and ready to set off sparks before the fourth of July.

 When it comes to sparks, Tiny and TI are gettin’ it in on their reality show “Family Hustle”.
 While they’ve been accusing one another of cheatin’, word has it that they’ve been gettin’ it in off set.
 Say it ain’t so.
 Rumor has it that Tiny is pregnant again.
 If so, this would become the estrange couple’s fourth child together.
 TI’s girlfriend Bernice Burgos allegedly hopes it’s just a rumor too.
 If true, Tiny is proving that she’s still fertile at 41.
 Hopefully, it’s only a rumor cause I can’t wait to see Xscape come back together and go on tour.
 Those were my girls back in da day.